o2346/auditor/configservice/README.md

 ```

 - you may generate such CloudFormation template by [rdk](https://github.com/awslabs/aws-config-rdk)
-- This can be done even before establishing the aggregation since it is merely a rule deployment for individuals
+- This can be done separately from aggregation establishment
 - As you know, Config rules to be deployed even in this procedure does not have to be limited to 'required-tags'.
 You may try some others as you wish.
 Good luck.